First Orion Customer Portal Terms of Service

 11.2 LIMITATION OF LIABILITY.
 IN NO EVENT WILL THE AGGREGATE LIABILITY OF EITHER PARTY ARISING OUT OF OR RELATED TO THESE TERMS EXCEED THE AMOUNTS PAID OR PAYABLE BY YOU UNDER THESE TERMS FOR THE SERVICES GIVING RISE TO THE LIABILITY DURING THE TWELVE (12) MONTH PERIOD PRECEDING THE FIRST INCIDENT OUT OF WHICH THE LIABILITY AROSE.
 THE FOREGOING LIMITATION WILL APPLY WHETHER AN ACTION IS IN CONTRACT OR TORT AND REGARDLESS OF THE THEORY OF LIABILITY.

 12.1 No Waiver and Order of Preference.
 No failure or delay by either party in exercising any right or enforcing any provision under these Terms will constitute a waiver of that right or any provision.
 Any waiver must be in writing and signed by the party against whom such waiver is asserted to be legally binding.
 Titles and headings of sections of these Terms are for convenience only and will not affect the construction of any provision of these Terms.
-In the event of any conflict or inconsistency among the following documents, the order of precedence will be (1) the applicable Order Form, (2) these Terms, (3) our Acceptable Use Policy, (4) any other terms incorporated by reference herein, and (5) the applicable Documentation.
+In the event of any conflict or inconsistency among the following documents, the order of precedence will be (1) the applicable Order Form, (2) any applicable Service Specific Terms, (3) these Terms, (4) our Acceptable Use Policy, (5) any other terms incorporated by reference herein, and (6) the applicable Documentation.

 12.2 Assignment.
 You will not assign, delegate, or otherwise transfer these Terms or any applicable Order Form(s), in whole or in part, without our prior written consent.
 Any attempt by you to assign, delegate, or transfer these Terms or any applicable Order Form(s) without our consent will be null and void.
 We may assign, delegate, or otherwise transfer these Terms or any applicable Order Form(s) in whole or in part, without your consent.
 Subject to this Section 12.2, these Terms and any applicable Order Form(s) will be binding on each party and each party’s successors and assigns.